hasindu-nagolla/telegram-music-bot/README.md

 ## 📝 Notes

 - Make sure your bot is admin in both the group and logger group
-- The assistant account needs to join the group for music playback
+- The assistant account will auto-join groups when needed for playback
 - Keep your `.env` file secure and never share it publicly
 - For YouTube downloads, cookies may be required for some videos
+- Radio streams are live - no duration limits or downloads needed

 ---